llafuente/esprima-ast-utils/Readme.md

 Attach after node, that means `node.$parent.type` is a `BockStament`

+* `str`: String is preferred if not possible remember that only Program can be attached, you may consider using `toProgram`

 #### `attachBefore` (Object:node, String|Object:str)

 Attach before node, that means `node.$parent.type` is a `BockStament`

+* `str`: String is preferred if not possible remember that only Program can be attached, you may consider using `toProgram`